 As of 2022, the UAE work week runs 4-and-one-half day workweek from Monday-Friday afternoon, and business hours vary by establishment type.
 While public sector employees generally work from 7:30am-2:30pm or 3:00pm, private businesses typically open from 9:00am-5:30pm.
 Some businesses may close for a mid-day break from 1:00pm-4:00pm and consequently open earlier or extend the workday to 7:00pm.
+During others are open all day.
+Most shopping centers are open 10:00am-10:00pm or later.
+Many shops also have limited opening hours on Fridays.
+Most banks are open 8:00am-1:00pm Monday-Friday and from 8:00am-noon on Saturday.

-During Ramadan (see p.
+Ramadan (see p.
 4-5 of Religion and Spirituality), the work day is 2 hours shorter.